Swiss Design Awards

 The Swiss Design Awards competition is a hundred-year old design award and one of the three means of design promotion by the Swiss government's Federal Office of Culture, along with the Most Beautiful Swiss Books and the Grand Prix Design.
 They are open to Swiss designers and to designers resident in Switzerland.
 Around 17 prizes of CHF 25,000 each are awarded each year.

+Competition procedure and selection process

 The Federal Design Commission (previously known as the Federal Commission for Applied Arts) acts as the jury.
 The commission is assisted by recognised experts, who it invites for the jury.

 The type of work accepted in the competition includes graphic design, products and objects, fashion and textile design, photography, scenography and mediation, media and interaction design, and design research.

 The competition takes place in two rounds.
 In the first round, participants submit an entry.
 The candidates selected by the Commission are invited to a second round, where they present their work at the Swiss Design Awards public exhibition.
 The exhibition takes place every year in June, at the same time as the Art Basel and Design Miami/Basel exhibitions, and attracts more than 12'000 visitors every year.
 The committee selects the winners shortly before the opening of the exhibition.

 The competition is influential in Switzerland.
 It is critically reputed and its relatively high money prize can exert a positive impact on designers' careers.